 Some waterproof cameras have a lever in place of a button, so you will pull it down until you hear the click.
-Once it finishes, you need to wind it again to set up for the next photograph.
+Once it finishes, you need to wind it again to set up for the next camera photography.

 5. Finish Your Roll of Film

 You can repeat this process until you finish using the disposable camera.
 There is usually a window with a small number that tells you how many more pictures you can take.
 When it runs out of pictures, you are finished with that disposable camera.